mq2thez/blog/upgrade-react-etsy/jest-enzyme-setup.md

 ## Conclusion

-With all of this built out:
+With all of this built out we can:
 - easily run tests in both React and Preact mode
-- in either an IDE or through the command line
+- in an IDE or from the command line
 - exclude individual test cases or entire test blocks from being run in either Preact or React
-- feel confident that if our infrastructure starts breaking, it won't fail quietly -- specific tests will start failing to give us an opportunity to debug
+- feel confident that if our infrastructure starts breaking, it won't fail quietly -- specific tests will start failing to give us an opportunity to debug with purpose

 With all of this done, it was time to start actually start updating our tests so that they work for both frameworks.
 That work, however, will be covered in a followup post.